-The Design Guidelines will not be mandatory to follow and will not be enforced by ordinance.
-They simply represent best practices in the treatment of historic properties, and they incentivize property owners who plan to make exterior renovations to their historic properties to do so in a manner that allows them to be eligible for tax credits and potential grants.
+The Design Guidelines will not be enforced by ordinance.
+They simply represent best practices in the treatment of historic properties, and they incentivize property owners who plan to make exterior renovations to their historic properties to do so in a manner that is consistent with the historic Uptown character and allows them to be eligible for tax credits and potential grants.
 In order to receive federal and state tax credits, however, property owners must meet the criteria of the Secretary of the Interior's Standards.
 The Design Guidelines herein reflect these standards, adapting them to local conditions.
+In addition, any project receiving a Keystone Historic Preservation Construction Grant (for local governments and nonprofits) will need to meet the Secretary of the Interior's Standards.